Dos Gringos: Inactivity and further projects

 Following the release of El Cuatro in 2012, the band has not released any significant material.
 Their last known performance was in 2013 at Pensacola for a meeting of the Red River Valley Fighter Pilots Association.

 Chris Kurek and Rob Raymond later joined with Erik Brine, an Air Force reservist and C-17 pilot, to form a new project called Operation Encore, which seeks to help veterans and active-duty military develop their musical talents and work within the music industry.
 Chris Kurek indicated in a 2017 interview that he would be interested in producing another Dos Gringos album.

+On January 25, 2024, Dos Gringos performed for the 50th anniversary celebration of the F-16 Fighting Falcon's first flight at Edwards Air Force Base, California.